-The Statement of Accounts summarises the Fund's transactions for the 2020/21 financial year and its year end position as at 31 March 2021.
-The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
+The Statement of Accounts summarises the Fund's transactions for the 2021/22 financial year and its year end position as at 31 March 2022.
+The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
+The accounts have been prepared on a going concern basis.

-The Accounts summarise the transactions of the Fund and report on the net assets available to pay pension benefits.
-The Accounts do not take account of obligations to pay pensions and benefits which fall due after the end of the financial year.
+The accounts report on the net assets available to pay pension benefits.
+They do not take account of obligations to pay pensions and benefits which fall due after the end of the financial year.